buhari44/buhari44/README.md

 buhari44/buhari44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-<h1 align="center">Hi 👋, I'm AfrikaTekBoy</h1>
+<h1 align="center">Hi 👋, I'm Adeyemi</h1>
-<h3 align="center">A passionate frontend developer from Nigeria ,I love to collaborate and make friends on this platform with the aim of contributing to open source project</h3>
+<h3 align="center">A passionate junior Cloud/Devops Engineer from Nigeria ,I love to collaborate and make friends on this platform with the aim of contributing to open source project</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=buhari44&label=Profile%20views&color=0e75b6&style=flat" alt="buhari44" /> </p>